WyattLiu/PeakPause/README.md

 my $off_peak_start = 19; # this is the afternoon when offpeak starts
 my $off_peak_end = 7;  # 7am, nighttime cheap rate is over
 ```

+# temperature control
+if the temp is too high, then it will pause mining.
+My setup expects a socket server sitting at
+	PeerAddr => '192.168.1.185',
+	PeerPort => '48910',
+ Where write anything to the server would return a float.
+The bias is just adjust the value from sensor compared to my thermal stat.